mckinsey/vizro/vizro-core/docs/pages/user_guides/assets.md

 │   ├── favicon.ico
 ```

+!!! warning "Dash Bootstrap Themes"

+    Please note that Vizro currently does not support Dash Bootstrap Themes.
+Adding a Bootstrap stylesheet will not work
+    accordingly inside the Vizro app.

 ## Changing the favicon
 To change the default favicon (website icon appearing in the browser tab), add a file named `favicon.ico` to your `assets` folder.
 For more information, see the [Dash documentation](https://dash.plotly.com/external-resources#changing-the-favicon).